 We therefore strongly recommend using the SRT protocol to broadcast from other continents.
 SRT is designed to perform very well over long distances and unreliable networks (see this comparison with RTMP by Haivision).
-In our experience it is perfectly possible to send a HD quality SRT broadcast to Clevercast from anywhere in the world.
+It is perfectly possible to send a full HD SRT broadcast to Clevercast from anywhere in the world.

 With SRT you can choose to send embedded audio streams along with the video, or you can send a single language as the floor language for your translators when using Translate@Home (T@H).
 If your encoder doesn’t support SRT, you can try using OBS Studio (free) instead.

-If you do use RTMP for intercontinental broadcasts, this is at your own risk.
+If you do use RTMP directly for intercontinental broadcasts (without the ingest hub) this is at your own risk.
 We cannot guarantee that the connection will remain stable.
 An unstable connection may result in interruptions in your stream and partial recordings.
 In practice, we see that lowering the bitrate often offers a solution for unstable streams (eg broadcasting 720p instead of 1080p from the US).
 Note that we don’t provide support for troubleshooting these broadcasts or restoring the recordings from these broadcasts.

 WebRTC is made for worldwide communication in real time, so interpreters don’t have to be located in Europe.
 It depends on each individual interpreter’s connection, in Europe or on another continent.
 We strongly recommend to follow our general rule of testing sufficiently in advance under circumstances parallel to the live stream.
 Also make sure your interpreters meet our best practices.